 - People with haemophilia should avoid medications that may cause bleeding.
 The most common and important of these is aspirin and the other non-steroidal (anti-inflammatory) analgesics (pain killers).
 Paracetamol (Panado) can be safely used for pain relief.

 A woman with Waardenburg syndrome delivers her first born infant who also has a white forelock.
 She asks whether all her infants will have the same problem.

 1. What are the main features of Waardenburg syndrome?

-Very blue eyes, bushy eyebrows, deafness (25 percent to 50 percent) and a white forelock (30 percent to 40 percent).
+Very blue eyes, bushy eyebrows, deafness (25% to 50%) and a white forelock (30% to 40%).
 Premature greying of the hair and partial albinism is common.

 2. How is Waardenburg inherited?